Shakespeare through the reflection of his plays

 He used to have his grace, soldier’s, scholars, eye, tongue, sword…

-The glass of fashion the mould of form
+The glass of fashion the mould of

 The one admired and observed